 The Nebraska Humane Society is unique among animal shelters.
 In addition to taking animals whose owners can no longer care for them, we provide animal control services for the Omaha metro area.
 We are the facility that houses all animals with nowhere else to go.
 We don’t pick and choose who enters.
 Instead, we offer clean kennels, warm beds, loving hearts and kind hands to every abandoned, stray and lost animal who arrives at our door.
 We also quarantine animals who are aggressive or who have bitten, provide a safe place for victims of cruelty and neglect, and offer temporary sanctuary for animals who have been given up by their owners.
 But not all of these animals can be safely placed back into the community.
 We fix those who we can and euthanize those beyond our repair.

-We are proud to say that we have not had to euthanize a healthy, adoptable dog, for lack of space, in several years.
+We are proud to say that we have not had to euthanize a healthy, adoptable dog, for lack of space, in many years.
 We have, in fact, continued to push to rehabilitate and adopt out more animals with mild to complex and expensive medical conditions, as well as dogs with minor behavior challenges.
 With help from a “special needs fund” we continue to fix even more medically challenged dogs and adopt more with chronic medical issues.